Manykeystrikes/Project-work/Week 14 Folder/Week 14 Home Work.md

 Upgrade-Insecure-Requests:1
 User-Agent:Mozilla/5.0 (Linux; Android 6.0; Nexus 5 Build/MRA58N) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/80.0.3987.132 Mobile Safari/537.36
 username=Barbara&password=password

 	17. What is the request method?

+		- The request method uses both the GET and POST method GET is used to request data and POST is used tp send data to the server

 	18. Which header expresses the client's preference for an encrypted response?

+		- Upgrade-Insecure-Requests:1 - This allows a redirect to a secure version

 	19. Does the request have a user session associated with it?

+		- GET/cartHTTP/1.1Host:www.example.org =username=Barbara&password=password; this allows the session to store an ID.

 	20. What kind of data is being sent from this request body?

+		- The message body is (optional) the one that carries the actual request this also includes data from the upload

 HTTP Response
 HTTP/1.1200OKDate:Mon, 16 Mar 2020 17:05:43 GMT
 Last-Modified:Sat, 01 Feb 2020 00:00:00 GMT